 Finally, we get to winter.
 English winters are cold, wet and dark, however, they’re not absolutely terrible.
 Days are quite short and if you do visit in the wintertime, you should be prepared for it to begin getting dark by around 3:30 PM.
 Temperatures can hover around freezing depending on where you are and you can be sure to expect freezing rain and, occasionally, snow.

-If you are visiting England in the winter months — or any season, for that matter — make sure to browse the article below to find the best gear for your trip.
+If you are visiting England in the winter months — or any season, for that matter — make sure to browse the articles below to find the best gear for your trip.

 Cost of Travelling to England